maxiwee69/Windentifier/README.md

 - Retrieve Windows Username
 - Retrieve SystemUUID
 - Retrieve CPUID
-- Retrieve hexadecimal representation of the binary data stored in the EkPub
+- Retrieve hexadecimal representation of the binary data stored in the EkPub(the only thing admin rights are needed for)

 ## Installation